mckennahampton/bin-packing/README.md

 Now, the algorithm has sucessfully selected a box that all items will fit in, and it has returned the relative data.

-I hope this helps someone out there, please feel free to modify with any improvements.
+I hope this helps someone out there, please feel free to comment with any improvements.